Austin Butler

 Austin Robert Butler (born August 17, 1991) is an American actor.
-Known for his performances on stage and screen, he has received a BAFTA Award and Golden Globe Award as well as nominations for an Academy Award, two Critics' Choice Awards, and two Screen Actors Guild Awards.
+Known for his performances on stage and screen, he has received a British Academy Film Award and Golden Globe Award as well as nominations for an Academy Award, two Critics' Choice Awards, and two Screen Actors Guild Awards.
 He was named by Time magazine as one of the 100 most influential people in the world in 2023.

-Butler began his career on television, first in roles on Disney Channel and Nickelodeon, most notably on Zoey 101 (2007–2008), and later on teen dramas, including recurring parts on The CW's Life Unexpected (2010–2011) and Switched at Birth (2011–2012).
-He gained recognition for starring in The Carrie Diaries (2013–2014) and The Shannara Chronicles (2016–2017).
-Butler made his Broadway debut in the revival of Eugene O'Neill's The Iceman Cometh (2018) and portrayed Tex Watson in Quentin Tarantino's period dramedy Once Upon a Time in Hollywood (2019).
+Butler began his career on television, appearing in sitcoms on Disney Channel and Nickelodeon, most notably on Zoey 101 (2007–2008), and later in teen dramas, including recurring parts on The CW's Life Unexpected (2010–2011) and Switched at Birth (2011–2012).
+He went on to star in The Carrie Diaries (2013–2014) and The Shannara Chronicles (2016–2017).

-Butler gained wider recognition for his portrayal of Elvis Presley in Baz Luhrmann's biopic Elvis (2022), for which he won the Golden Globe and BAFTA Award, and was also nominated for the Academy Award for Best Actor.
-He has since starred as Gale Cleven in the Apple TV+ war drama miniseries Masters of the Air (2024), Feyd-Rautha Harkonnen in the Denis Villeneuve science fiction film Dune: Part Two (2024), and a bartender caught up in a web of crime in Darren Aronofsky's thriller Caught Stealing (2025).
+Butler's film breakthrough came as Tex Watson in Quentin Tarantino's period dramedy Once Upon a Time in Hollywood (2019).
+He gained wider recognition for portraying Elvis Presley in Baz Luhrmann's biopic Elvis (2022), which earned him a BAFTA Award and Golden Globe Award, as well as a nomination for the Academy Award for Best Actor.
+He has since starred in Denis Villeneuve's sci-fi epic Dune: Part Two (2024) and in Darren Aronofsky's crime thriller Caught Stealing (2025).
+He has also starred in the Apple TV+ miniseries Masters of the Air (2024).

+On stage, Butler made his Broadway debut in the revival of Eugene O'Neill's The Iceman Cometh (2018).

 Early life and education

-Butler was born on August 17, 1991, in Anaheim, California, the son of Lori Anne (née Howell), an aesthetician, and David Butler.
+Butler was born on August 17, 1991, in Anaheim, California, the son of Lori Anne (née Howell), an aesthetician, and David Butler who is of Irish descent.
 The two divorced when he was seven.
 He has an older sister, Ashley (b.
 1986), who worked as a background actress alongside him on Ned's Declassified School Survival Guide.
 His maternal great-great-grandparents, Matti Matinpoika Sillanpää and Liisa Jaakontytär Järvelä, were Finnish immigrants from Ostrobothnia, Finland, who settled in Wisconsin.

 When Butler was thirteen, he was approached by a representative from a background acting management company at the Orange County Fair who helped him get started in the entertainment industry.
 He found that he enjoyed it and soon began taking acting classes.
 Butler attended public school until the seventh grade, when he left to be homeschooled to better accommodate his work schedule.
 He continued his homeschooling until the tenth grade and later passed the CHSPE, the state's high school equivalency diploma exam.